 Here are some of the common issues therapists are able to help with:

-It is somewhat of a consensus in the online therapy industry that MDLive has the best psychiatrists out of any of the sites offering such a service.
+It is somewhat of a consensus in the virtual therapy industry that MDLive has the best psychiatrists out of any of the sites offering such a service.
 Their credentials are great, they reply quickly, and give excellent care to their patients.
 At $108 per meeting, the price is also very competitive, especially considering the quality treatment you get in return.

 As is always the case with online psychiatry services, it is better to pursue these only once you have had an in person evaluation first.
 Online therapy is not suited for dealing with severe mental health problems but rather for conducting followup meetings and getting medical prescriptions for well known, previously identified issues.